-• Chromebooks must be returned to the Library no later than 4pm on the day that it was borrowed.
-Students will receive 2 demerits for every school day it is not returned.
+- Chromebooks must be returned to the Library no later than 4pm on the day that it was borrowed.
+Students will receive 2 demerits for every school day it is not returned. - After the 10th day, students will receive at least 1 Extended Detention and parents/quardians will be contacted by the Dean's Office.

-After the 10th day, students will receive at least 1 Extended Detention and parents/guardians will be contacted by the Dean's Office.
 Finally, as a reminder to the Chromebook Guidelines, repairs to student devices will be completed by the school as long as the damage is determined not to be caused by the student's own misconduct or poor handling.
-If the damage will be completed by the school as long as the damage is determined not to be caused by the student's own misconduct or poor handling.
 If the damage is determined to be due to the student's negligence, then the cost of repairs will be the responsibility of the student.
 Similarly, the determination of the cost to replace a lost or stolen Chromebook will be based on whether the student was negligent in their care of the device.
 A full replacement of the device at the expense of the school will only occur once.